[Last updated September 24th, 2018]

 Do people ever spray links on your Facebook or Instagram accounts?
 Filter them out of your inbox.

-As you can see in this example, you can set other rules for things like questions, obscenities, and whatever else you’d want to filter, tag, delete, or assign to a teammate.
+As you can see in this example, you can set other rules for things like questions, obscenities, and whatever else you’d want to filter, label, delete, or assign to a teammate.

 Bottom line: If there’s something you don’t want to see in your inbox, you can create a rule to have it move along.